Eight1911/html-replace/README.md

     // as it should.`
 ```

 Search for things in the text.
+Note that the class of div (yourself) does not match the search, which is want we want.
 ```js
     // find yourself lol
     let matches = searcher.search("yourself")